rangel10/parcial1WEB/README.md

 ## Requirements
 * Node.js
+* MongoDB

 ## Installation
 Prepare the data

-Go to data folder
-`cd data`
-Import the data
-`mongoimport -d dbname -c collectionname --jsonArray --file file`

-In the applicaotion main folder
+In the application main folder
 `yarn install` or `npm install`

 In the front folder